The Most Unique Things to Do in Geneva, Switzerland

 In the mood for some freshly made Italian pizza?
 Luigia is serving up some of the best Italian food in Geneva, and although their food is labelled as “no-fuss”, the restaurant itself is all about the glam.
 You can expect a lot of lights, quirky Italian decorations, and traditional Italian dishes here – and it’s always busy.
 We visited the Rive Gauche location which isn’t far from the old town.

 I would recommend taking some time to read the menu before heading down to Luigia, because there are a lot of options.
 For starters we ordered the Truffini rice balls and the Arancini which reminded us of our trip to Naples.
 They have a few pasta dishes available on the menu, but what you really need to try is the pizza.
-All of their pizzas are made in a stone baked oven and come out perfectly.
 The Tricolor pizza is a great option for vegetarians, but the Truffle pizza is really going to blow your tastebuds away.
-For dessert we ordered the Pistachio Tiramisu and the Fondente Al Cioccolato Con Gelato - the best way to end the meal!
+For dessert we ordered the Pistachio Tiramisu and the Fondente Al Cioccolato Con Gelato – the best way to end the meal!

 Tiffany Hotel